 They get downtime, they are looking because they have families to feed also.

 So I’m going to go over a couple of things we do when we have no work for the crew.

 Pretty easy, very basic things.
 It is just getting the ball a rolling all at once.
 So let’s start with

-Take you ten, fifteen best customers, someone who provide you with multiple times of work.
+Take your 10-15 best customers, someone who provides you with work multiple times.

 1.9 billion people a month are on Facebook.
 That’s a lot of eyes on Facebook.